-OFFENCES FOR WHICH A FINE CAN BE IMPOSED BY LABOUR COURT IN TERMS OF SECTION 49(2)
+OFFENCES FOR WHICH A FINE CAN BE IMPOSED BY LABOUR COURT (Section 49(2))

+Requiring or permitting a foreign national to perform work which such foreign national is not authorised to perform in terms of his or her work permit (section 9).

-Failing to display a certificate of registration in a conspicuous place on the premises (section 13(8)) 5 Retaining a work seeker's original identity cards or qualifications (section $14(1)(d)$) Charging a fee to any individual work seeker for employment services (section 15(1)), except in accordance with section 15(2).
-Deducting any amount from an employee's remuneration in respect of the placing of 10 that employee in employment (section 15(4)).
+Failing to display a certificate of registration in a conspicuous place on the premises (section 13(8)).

+Retaining a work seeker's original identity cards or qualifications (section 14(1)(d)).

+Charging a fee to any individual work seeker for employment services (section 15(1)), except in accordance with section 15(2).

+Deducting any amount from an employee's remuneration in respect of the placing of that employee in employment (section 15(4)).

 Requiring or permitting an employee to pay any amount in respect of the placement of that employee (section 15(4)).

 Failing to keep up to date records (section 16).

 Compromising the confidentiality of information (section 17).
-15

-MEMORANDUM ON THE OBJECTS OF THE EMPLOYMENT SERVICES BILL, 2012
+MEMORANDUM ON OBJECTS OF EMPLOYMENT SERVICES BILL, 2012